rafabelokurows/github-actions-workflows/README.md

 Therefore, I've created three diferent R scripts to scrape and process data from different sources with varying degrees of difficulty and for different uses.

+## Roadmap

+- [ ] Check fueleconomy.gov's API definition to see if there are other useful endpoints to call
+- [ ] Start diving into the Google Traffic data to determine patterns
+- [ ] Add Lidl to the store location scraper
+- [ ] Add Auchan to the store location scraper
+- [ ] Plot a map of store locations in relation to population density

 ## Data collection pipelines

 ### Scraping US fuel prices